-Floor wardens have been designated in conjunction with the Plan.
+Floor wardens and monitors have been designated in conjunction with the Plan.
 There are evacuation routes posted in various locations in the office.
 Certain employees have volunteered to assist employees with disabilities.
 The designated floor wardens will operate within the building's Emergency Plan in arranging for evacuation of all employees.
 Floor wardens are responsible for notifying safety personnel if someone must be left in a designated area of the building

-In addition to Minneapolis, the OAH has an offices in Duluth and Detroit Lakes.
-These offices are also in privately-owned buildings and will continue to follow the emergency and evacuation plans for those locations.
+OAH has offices located in Duluth and St. Paul.
+The Duluth office is in a county-owned building and will continue to follow the emergency and evacuation plans for that location.